trickste/csvYaml/README.md

 #Note: The pipeline waits for manual approval to perform CD

 ## Roadmap
-- Automatic Version upgrade
+- Automatic version upgrade.
-- Threashold gateway for PyLint, trivy and dockle tests
+- Quality gates for PyLint, trivy and dockle tests.
-- Better CSV to YAML Conversion
+- CSV to YAML Conversion up to n level.
-- Handle Unsupported files
+- Handle Unsupported files.
 - Updating CICD to make it mode modular to scale it to multiple environments.